ibm-cloud-architecture/eda-tech-academy/docs/lab1/lab1-sol.md

 You want to demonstrate MQ as a source for message coming from warehouses.
 Those messages are sent to Event Streams topic via kafka connector.

 You may need to simulate store or warehouse events and you can use simple json files for that and the kafka-console-producer.sh shell you can get from any Kafka deployment.
-You can also leverage the Store Simulator asset that can send to MQ, Kafka or RabbitMQ, random messages, or controlled scenario.
+You can also leverage the [Store Simulator](https://github.com/ibm-cloud-architecture/refarch-eda-store-simulator) asset that can send messages to MQ, Kafka or RabbitMQ, random messages, or controlled scenario.
 This is what we will use in lab 3.

 You will deploy a kafka connector cluster with MQ source connector and different sink connector like elastic search or cloud object storage bucket.